artdgn/movies-notifier/README.md

 2. Checks their ratings on Rotten Tomatoes (gets there by scraping search results).
 3. Sends a notification email via Mailgun service if there are any good* movies with their details.

-\* good - currently defined as having critics and audience ratings both higher than 80%.
+\* good - currently defined as having critics and audience ratings average higher than 80%.

 ### To run this: